 The most difficult hurdle to overcome when forming a new habit is remembering to do it.
 That’s where Habit Trackers come in.
 Gone are the days of carrying around a decaying Moleskine, though: You can create a Habit Tracker in Notion to use both on the move and at home.
-It’s a doddle to make too.
+It’s a breeze to make too.

 There isn’t too much to say, really.
 We’re using a column to outline all of the dates in a month, then additional columns to house the tasks.
 When we complete the task, we check it off, and there’s a neat percentage indicator that updates too, reflecting the total amount of completed tasks in each column.